Melting snowman cookies made with a deliciously spiced brown butter chai cookie and topped off with a vanilla cream cheese frosting.

 melting snowman cookies

-mix the dough carefully
+Mix the dough carefully:

 When adding in the flour, only fold the mixture just until no flour streaks remain.
-Overmixing the dough leads to more gluten formation, which can make the cookies super tough and chewy.
+Over mixing the dough leads to more gluten formation, which can make the cookies thicker and more tough in texture.

-under bake for perfect cookies
+Under bake for perfect cookies:

 Cookies continue baking after they have been taken out of the oven.
-Once the edges turn slightly golden brown, the cookies are ready to come out.
+Once the edges turn slightly golden brown, and the cookies look just a little wet on top still, they are ready to come out.
 Let the cookies rest on the baking sheet for an additional 5 minutes before transferring them to a wire rack to cool.

 Wanna know the secret to perfectly round cookies?
 It’s cookie scooting!
 Right when the cookies come out of the oven, take a bowl, cup, or biscuit cutter that is just slightly larger than your cookies and place it over one of the cookies.
 Gently swirl the bowl around the cookie to make the cookie perfectly round (and slightly thicker).
 And that’s all there is to it!